Raveena Aurora

-Raveena Aurora (born September 30, 1993), known mononymously as Raveena, is an American singer and songwriter.
+Raveena Kaur Aurora (born September 30, 1993), known mononymously as Raveena, is an American singer and songwriter.
 Her music blends the genres contemporary R&B, soul, jazz, and pop with instrumentations influenced by Indian music.

 Interested in music since she was young, Raveena recorded an independently released album at the age of 18.
 After graduating from New York University Tisch School of the Arts, Raveena published songs on SoundCloud in 2016.
 She gained a following after the release of her debut EP, Shanti (2017).
 Her debut album, Lucid (2019), was released independently and distributed through Empire Distribution, garnering critical acclaim.
 Later that year, she released her second EP, Moonstone (2020).
 After signing to Warner Records, she released her second album, Asha's Awakening (2022), and was met with positive reviews from critics.
 Her third album, Where the Butterflies Go in the Rain (2024), was released.

 Early life

-Raveena Aurora was born on September 30, 1993 in Massachusetts to Indian Punjabi immigrants, a businessman father and a fashion designer mother.
+Raveena Kaur Aurora was born on September 30, 1993 in Massachusetts to Indian Punjabi immigrants, a businessman father and a fashion designer mother.
 Both are reiki healers as well.
 She has a brother and a sister.
 She grew up in Stamford, Connecticut.
 She moved to Queens, New York City when she was 17 and she would visit India regularly.